Alize Cornet’s Code Violation At U.S. Open Sparks Controversy

 Cornet was utterly perplexed by the umpire’s quick decision, even throwing her arms up in frustration.

-Since then, others have spoken up to criticize the umpire’s need to punish her for trying to change her shirt, especially since the male players do this regularly on court, with both Roger Federer and Novak Djokovic sitting court side shirtless in the past few days because of the heat.
+Since then, others have spoken up to criticize the umpire’s need to punish her for trying to change her shirt, especially since the male players do this regularly on the court, with both Roger Federer and Novak Djokovic sitting courtside shirtless in the past few days because of the heat.

 Alize Cornet came back to court after 10 minute heat break.
 Had her fresh shirt on back to front.
 Changed at back of court.
 Got a code violation.
 Unsportsmanlike conduct….. ????